acoli-repo/acoli-dicts/stable/omw/Readme.md

 All OMW data is open source, but provided under different licenses, see individual WordNets.

+## Acknowledgments

+OntoLex-Lemon conversion and generation of TIAD-TSV files have been conducted in the context of the H2020 Research and Innovation Action "Pret-a-LLOD" (2019-2021).

 ## Known issues

 - Failures in OntoLex generation for about 32% of OMW WordNets (11/34: dan, eng, eus, fas, fin, glg, spa, nno, nob, por, tha).
 This may be due to variations in the TSV formats (they are not fully consistent) that have not been anticipated by the converter.